AustinBrunkhorst/CPP-Reflection/README.md

 I set out this summer (*2015*) to implement a flexible reflection system for the game project I'm working on.
 This repository contains a skeleton for parts of the system that I prototyped throughout the summer.
 With the proper dependencies and build system setup, you should have enough to integrate into your engine / application without much fuss.

 ## Quick Intro
 As a statically typed language, C++ wasn't designed to facilitate runtime type information.
 Instead, it's crazy fast and optimization friendly.
-As performance critical applications, it is for this reason that C++ is basically the standard backend for games.
+Games are performance critical applications - it is for this reason that C++ is basically the standard backend.

 Type introspection is crucial for complex / large code bases that need to interface with tools (*i.e. a game editor*).
-Unless you're a team of all programmers (*I'm sorry if that's the case*) it is effectively impossible to iterate upon a larger game without some sort of tools to abstract away code (*especially in 3D*).
+Unless you're a team of all programmers (*I'm sorry if that's the case*) it is effectively impossible to iterate upon a larger game without some set of tools to abstract away code (*especially in 3D*).
 Without type introspection, you can expect to copy and paste a lot of boilerplate code.
 This is **absurdly** tedious and undesirable.

 The good news is that there are *tons and tons* of great resources out there for "extending" C++ to include meta information within your code base.
 The most common approaches you'll find are as follows: